DarrylDalesandry/docker-developer-containers/README.md

 <br>

 ---
-### Everything
+### Almost Everything
-As the name says, if you really want to, you can have all language environments added to a single container.
-Everything is here in one place.
+As the name says, if you really want to, you can have almost all language environments added to a single container.

 This was made as a "final boss" kind of Dockerfile, to finish the project.
 It was never intended for someone to actually use all these languages in a single